Create similar signatures for different departments

 - Select the first rule on the rules list.
 Right-click it and choose Clone.

 - Make necessary changes to the newly created rule, to meet the requirements for the other department:

 - change the design to adjust the signature appearance,

 - change the Sender's condition to point to the other department, e.g. Sender belongs to AD group "Sales Team".

 Add a new rule to the list of rules using the Add button.
 Name the rule and describe it (Fig. 1.).

 Fig. 1.
 Adding and describing a new rule.

 On the Conditions tab, add Sender belongs to AD group and point to a group that should receive the signature.
 If you wish to add the signature only when your users are sending messages outside of your company, append the Message direction is outgoing condition as well.
 Ensure that the conditions are bound with the And logical operator (Fig. 2.).

-Go to the Actions tab and click Add.
+Go to the Actions tab and click +Add.
 From the list, choose either Insert signature or Insert disclaimer.
-Hit Edit to create your signature from scratch or use the Load template button to load one of the predefined templates.
+Hit Edit to create your signature from scratch or choose a predefined template.
 Let us say, we need to provide a common number for the entire Customer Team (Fig. 3.).

 Now the rule is ready to be saved.
 However, we need to create another one that will be quite similar but adjusted for the Sales people.
 To achieve this, right-click the rule on the rules list and choose Clone (Fig. 4.).